Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs.Processor/samples/aspnethostedservice/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-sdk-for-net%2Fmaster%2Fsdk%2Feventhub%2FAzure.Messaging.EventHubs.Processor%2Fassets%2Fsamples-azure-deploy.json)

 ### Project Structure

 The sample project contains the following structure:

 1. `SampleProgram.cs` This is the entry point to the application.
 The class handles the initial setup of the `EventProcessorClient` instance, and the hosted service.
 2. `EventProcessorClientService.cs` This is the hosted service, implementing the IHostedService interface.
 3. `SampleApplicationProcessor.cs` This contains a basic implementation of the application specific event processing logic - for demonstration purposes, it simply logs the event body.
 4. `appsettings.Development.json` The app settings configuration file for the sample application.

 ### ASP.NET Configuration Setup

 The sample project uses basic application configuration in the form of a settings file (appsettings.json).

-Open the appsettings.Development.json settings file and replace the Storage and EventHub configuration item values as shown below:
+Open the `appsettings.Development.json` file and replace the Storage and EventHub configuration item values as shown below:

 ```json
 {